-As noted on page 12, the Group has maintained this policy of only using core currency borrowings to hedge the portfolio.
+As noted previously, the Group has maintained this policy of only using core currency borrowings to hedge the portfolio.
 As a consequence, 67% of the European and Nordic portfolios and 14% of the North American and Asian portfolios are now hedged.